The Language of Wonders

-The Arab conquests of the 7th century C.E. contributed to the infiltration of the Arabic Language in the Iberian, Chinese, and North African regions.
+The Arab conquests of the 7th century C.E. contributed to the infiltration of Arabic in the Iberian, Chinese, and North African regions.
 This unconventional method of the proliferation of the language also gave birth to a number of dialects and styles of the Arabic language.
-In fact, the Arabic language has made its way into a number of other languages, including Urdu and Sicilian, which have around 500 Arabic words.
+In fact, Arabic has made its way into a number of other languages, including Urdu and Sicilian, which have around 500 Arabic words.
 Similarly, Arabic continues to grow and expand endlessly by borrowing words from other languages.

 The spread of Islam and the Arab conquests in the Middle Eastern region also managed to make Arabic the language of choice of the people who were avid speakers of the various dialects of Aramaic.
 Arabic also managed to take hold of a majority of the Egyptian population where Coptic and Greek was previously the major communicative languages.
 While Arabic became popular relatively quickly in the North African region, those native populations did not completely accept Arabic as the dominant language.
 Therefore, North Africans still communicate in a number of different spoken tongues and tribal dialects.

 Modern Arabic Language Diglossia

 Modern Arabic is essentially a combination of modern standard Arabic and colloquial Arabic.
 While the standardized version of the language is used for reading and writing, this version of the language needs to be learned.
 Colloquial Arabic, on the other hand, is the native language of all Arabs and all the dialects of the colloquial version of the language are spoken only.

 Arabic Translation Services

 At Renaissance Translations, we have a team of professional Arabic Language Translators, linguists who can translate your content to and from over 120 languages.
 Whether you’re looking for proofreading services or quality translations, our skilled experts can help you get the job done in no time.
 Contact us to discuss your specific project needs.